We spent more than 35 hours researching and researching to determine seven of the best USB flash drives on the market today.

 The SanDisk Ultra CZ48 has USB 3.0 connectivity.
 It can transfer a full-length movie in under 40 seconds.
 As with other SanDisk products, you can password-protect your files through SanDisk’s SecureAccess software.
 We also like its stylish all-black design.

 Use a USB 3.0 port to enjoy CZ48’s transfer speed.
-There was a noticeable drop in transfer performance when we tried using it on USB 2.0 ports.
-It’s also slightly more expensive than the other SanDisk flash drives we tested, but you still get great value overall.
+There was a noticeable drop in transfer performance when we researched using it on USB 2.0 ports.
+It’s also slightly more expensive than the other SanDisk flash drives we researched, but you still get great value overall.

 The Silicon Power J80 has a USB Type-A connector on one end and a USB Type-C connector on the other end, which makes it an ideal flash drive for those with MacBooks or other devices with a Type-C port.
 Trying it out on a laptop with a USB 3.0 port, we saw how fast its transfer speed could be, as it averaged around 100 MB/s for its read speed.